abundo/control/docs/Configuration.rst

 Netbox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On the abcontrol server, configure the "netbox:" section in /etc/abcontrol/abcontrol.yaml
+On the factum server, configure the "netbox:" section in /etc/factum/factum.yaml

 Start NetBox::